sophia-baik/Tree_of_Thoughts-deeplearning/README.md

 ## Reproduction Steps

 1. Add your OpenAI API key to a `.env` file as `OPENAI_API_KEY="YOUR_API_KEY_HERE"`.
-2. Run any of the following scripts in `code/` to see the performance of the models on a batch of 10 problems:
+2. Run any of the following scripts to see the performance of the models on a batch of 10 problems:
    - **LLM evaluator:** `/code/run_not_iid_tot_go24.py`
    - **LLM evaluator + backtracking:** `/code/run_backtracking_tot_go24.py`
    - **Learned evaluator:** `/code/run_value_net_tot_go24.py`